In order to be eligible for membership, a candidate must:

 There are two major periods in which PHC recruits new members to its sororities: Fall Continuous Open Bidding (COB) in the Fall semester, and Spring Primary Recruitment in the Spring semester.
 All second-semester freshmen, as well as sophomores, juniors, and seniors are eligible to participate in primary recruitment if they meet the eligibility requirements.
 Fall COB is only open to sophomores, juniors, and seniors.

-PNMs will visit each of the 8 Panhellenic chapters through a series of "Open Houses" over the course of the day, which is 10am-10pm and includes several breaks.
+PNMs will visit each of the 8 Panhellenic chapters through a series of "Open Houses" over the course of the day and includes several breaks.
 Because this is the first time meeting members at the houses, participants may want to dress as if going out to a nice dinner with family.
 However, since most of the day will be spent outside, warmth is key!

 During the Sisterhood Round, PNMs will visit the chapters they've been matched with to learn more about the chapters' traditions and values.
 The events of this round are split over two evenings, in which prospective women will have the chance to meet more of the members and watch sisterhood videos.
 Attire for this round should be considered casual, and because seating in the houses may be limited during the video, dress appropriately for the likelihood that PNMs may end up sitting on the floor.